 - Pendant trays with glass cabochons

-- Necklace chains (included with the pendant trays link above)
+- Necklace chains (included with the pendants link above)

 - Select a photograph and measure with the glass cabochons to make sure it will fit.
 Trace the photo around the glass cabochon and cut to size.